standup-raven/standup-raven/docs/processes/index.md

     These are to be done on Standup Raven release day.

     * [ ] Generate release notes locally using [what-the-changelog](https://github.com/standup-raven/what-the-changelog).
 Keep this handy as it will be needed later.
-    * [ ] Create tag on release branch.
+    * [ ] Create tag on release branch as `vx.y.z`.
 This will trigger the CircleCI release job.
     * [ ] Monitor the CircleCI job for success or faliure.
     * [ ] Once the CircleCI job is complete, verify that a new GitHub release has been created.
     * [ ] Verify that the GitHub release contains plugin distributions in attachments.